Logo

 • There has been an accident involving a close relative.

-• Fake Emergency Excuses: Should you contemplate making up an emergency, bear in mind the potential long-term damage to your credibility and relationships.
+• Fake Emergency Excuses: If you contemplate making up an emergency, consider the potential long-term damage to your credibility and relationships.
 Fabricating a situation for convenience can be unethical and could lead to repercussions if the truth emerges.

 • Possible repercussions: Loss of professional trust, damage to your reputation, disciplinary action by an employer.